23 tips for living with a dog in the city

 Daily walkies are a must

 Whatever breed you go for, all dogs need a dose of daily exercise.
-It’s vital for city dwellers to give their canine pals the right amount and type of exercise.
+It’s vital for city dwellers to give their canine pals the right amount and type of regular exercise.

 Not only to keep them in tip-top physical shape but also to make their time at home all the happier.
 As well as outdoor exercise, encourage them to play games and exercise inside, too.